Buyers of registered Angus bulls receive access to AAA Login

-calf records in the electronic calving book, enroll in AngusSource Genetic, and order and view results for GeneMax DNA tests.
+calf records in the electronic calving book, update their AngusSource Marketing document, and order and view results for GeneMax DNA tests.
 AAA Login also

 serves as a portal to accessing the commercial-based records service, BRS, as well as MaternalPlus.